birtwistlelab/SPARCED/README.md

 ### SPARCED-jupyter

 #### Setup
-Once you have Docker installed, this requires very little setup.
+Once you have Docker installed, follow the simple steps below.

 1. In a terminal window, use the command `docker login` with your account credentials.
 If you don't have an account yet, head over to hub.docker.com to set one up.
 2. Use `docker pull ebensma/sparced-notebook:latest` to download the latest version of the docker image